I am alive! I write to you from the infusion room as I receive IV saline, nector of the gods.

 Another New Doctor

 In addition to finding an ophthalmologist (which I am procrastinating on), I have to see another new doctor – an endocrinologist.
-Here is how I react when it is suggested I see a new type of specialist:
+Here is how I react to the thought of adding a new doctor:

-I have been known to beg my doctors to retract their suggestion I see yet another type of specialist.
-However, in this case, I know an endocrinologist is required, and didn’t bother begging.
+In this case, I know an endocrinologist is required.
 When adding a new doctor to the team is an inevitabliy, I remind myself of the fact that nearly all of my current doctors were once a new doctor who I begged another doctor to not force me to go see.

 Why do I need an endocrinologist?
 I am highly positive for an autoantibody seen in autoimmune adrenalitis.
 The autoantibody is called 21-hydroxylase.
 Based on precursory testing (morning ACTH and cortisol), it appears I do not have Addison’s Disease at this time, however I do need evaluated and followed by an endocrinologist.
 It is highly probable the positive is due to the ongoing systemic autoimmune issues (Sjogren’s Syndrome, and perhaps an autoimmune disease without a name yet) I have going on.
 When you have a systemic autoimmune disease, pretty much any organ in your entire body is fair game.
 Your body will make antibodies against itself, much like it makes antibodies against bacteria or viruses when you have an infection…. except instead of attacking pathogens, your body attacks itself.
 Poor confused body!